July 20, 1981 – Dec. 27, 2017

 The unit’s base, located in Long Island, NY has been named after him, in-honor of his service and sacrifice to his fellow man.
 A memorial ceremony is held by the Alpha Company Marines in the cemetery where Matthew was laid to rest, every year since his passing.

 Seen above is the Alpha Company formation, completing the Tunnel to Towers run in NYC, which travels through the entrance of the Brooklyn Battery tunnel and ends at ground-zero, where the Twin Towers once stood.

-NY Marine Units: 6th Communications Battalion and 2nd Battalion-25th Marines, complete the run every year wearing combat boots and utilities for the duration of the five-K run.
+NY Marine Units: 6th Communications Battalion and 2nd Battalion-25th Marines, complete the run every year, wearing combat boots and utilities during the 5K run.